goncu/change_tracker/README.md

 ## Requirements

 Before using this program, ensure that Python is installed on your system along with the required dependencies.
-The following libraries are necessary:
+The following libraries are used:

 **argparse**: Used for parsing command-line arguments.